Improve Your Python Package Management With pipenv

 pipenvgives insight into your dependency graph with

 pipenvhashes all dependencies.
-It will detect packages that have been tampered with after you initially included it as a dependency.
+It will detect packages that have been tampered with after you initially included them as a dependency.

 pipenvcan work with